Hasanul-Bari/Hasanul-Bari/README.md

 ### Hi I'm Hasanul Bari 👋

+I am a computer science student and a competitive programmer.
+I have a lot of passion for software engineering, want to develop technology to help people in a rightful way.

 <!--
 **Hasanul-Bari/Hasanul-Bari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.